Should You Take Physical Therapy Rest Days?

 You will also avoid overloading your muscles, joints, and connective tissue too much by repeatedly working them day after day in your therapy sessions.

-From a subjective perspective, most patients also report that they benefit their mental state.
+From a subjective perspective, most patients also report that they benefit their mental state, and sometimes patients who were considering quitting physical therapy report that taking rest into account was the difference that allowed them to continue.
 Rest days allow you to recover in time for your next session, meaning that patients don’t dread the next session, or view it as a chore.

 With proper recovery management, patients report that they actually look forward to the next session, because they are mentally and physically ready.